 The main terrorist threat today in the United States is best understood as emerging from across the political spectrum, as ubiquitous firearms, political polarization, and other factors have combined with the power of online communication and social media to generate a complex and varied terrorist threat that crosses ideologies and is largely disconnected from traditional understandings of terrorist organizations.

 In the almost 19 years since 9/11, jihadists have killed 107 people inside the United States.
-This death toll is virtually the same as that from far-right terrorism (consisting of anti-government, white supremacist, and anti-abortion violence), which has killed 111 people.
+This death toll is similar to that from far-right terrorism (consisting of anti-government, militia, white supremacist, and anti-abortion violence), which has killed 114 people.
 The United States has also seen attacks in recent years inspired by black separatist/nationalist ideology and ideological misogyny.
 Individuals motivated by these ideologies have killed twelve and nine people respectively and those with Far-Left views have killed one person.
 America's terrorism problem today is homegrown and is not the province of any one group or ideological perspective.